julian-molina/Documentation/_includes/network/exchange-trading-products.md

 <!--------------------------------------------- CONTENT starts -->

-The single market data node must reference a market defined in the Crypto Ecosystem hierarchy.
+The exchange trading products node must reference the exchange of choice.
+This reference constraints the rest of the definitions to the context of the said exchange.

-This node may spawn individual data products or may deploy data products in bulk organized by data mine and by bots.
-See the data products node for the details.
+When representing an exchange featured in the system's icons library, the standard exchange trading products icon is replaced by the exchange's logo.

 <!--------------------------------------------- CONTENT ends -->